 Science at the University of Newcastle, Australia.
 Natalie completed her PhD in the laboratory of Professor Brett Nixon where she investigated the impact of paternal environmental exposure on the sperm small RNA profile.
 Specifically, her research investigated the impact of exposure to the xenobiotic, acrylamide during epididymal transit, on the sperm small RNA profile and how exposure mediates changes in the sperm small RNA profile and the consequences of delivering an altered small RNA profile to the oocyte.

-Bachelors of Science in Biology, Genetics Emphasis
+Bachelors of Science in Neuroscience

 Bachelors of Arts in Biology